Skip to main content

 1. The Git Repository

-ArgoCD requires a Git repository containing the Kubernetes manifests for the application to deploy.
-For this tutorial, we will use ArgoCD's example repository: https://github.com/argoproj/argocd-example-apps.
+ArgoCD requires a Git repository containing the Kubernetes manifests for the application to be deployed.
+For this tutorial, we will use the ArgoCD example repository: https://github.com/argoproj/argocd-example-apps.
 We will deploy the guestbook application located in this repository.

 2. Prepare the Destination Namespace

-To deploy the application in a namespace managed by Capsule, we must first create the namespace and apply the appropriate tenant label.
+To enable the application to be deployed in a namespace managed by Capsule, we must first create this namespace and apply the appropriate tenant label to it.

 Run the following commands: